Presidential Graduate Research Fellowship

 Nominations for the PGRF must be made by the graduate program advisor/director of the program in which the nominee will be enrolled during the subsequent academic year.
 Any nominations received that are not from the student's graduate program advisor/director will not be considered.
 Nominations will be scored according to the rubric linked below.

-Nominations for the 2025-2026 PGRF were accepted from February 1, 2025 through March 31, 2025. *Note that starting the 2025-2026 cycle, the nomination form now requires that the graduate advisors/program director submit the nominee's CV*.
+*Note that the nomination form requires that the graduate program advisor/director submit the nominee's CV*.

 Questions?
 Please reach out to [email protected] for more information.